gauss5930/Quantization/README.md

 **Room of Improvements**

-- **calibration dataset**: The need of calibration dataset might discourage some users to go for GPTQ.
+- **calibration dataset**: The need for a calibration dataset might discourage some users from going for GPTQ.
 Furthermore, it can take several hours to quantize the model.
 - **works only for language models**: auto-GPTQ has been designed to support only language models.

-## Conclusion & Final words of Blog
+## Conclusion & Final Words of Blog

-At the end of blogpost, they suggested that the following mechanism will be the most efficient & effective way to utilize quantization through several comparison experiments between bitsandbytes and auto-GPTQ.
+At the end of blog post, they suggested that the following mechanism will be the most efficient & effective way to utilize quantization through several comparison experiments between bitsandbytes and auto-GPTQ.
-They saw that bitsandbytes is better suited for fine-tuning while GPTQ is better for generation.
+They saw that bitsandbytes is better suited for fine-tuning while GPTQ is better for a generation.
-From this observation, one way to get better merged models would be to:
+From this observation, one way to get better-merged models would be to:

 1. Qunatize the base model using bitsandbytes
 2. Add & fine-tune the adapters